univention/univention-corporate-server/doc/developer-reference/ucr/configuration.rst

    For more information, see :ref:`ucr-categories`.

-In addition to these files, code needs to be inserted into the package maintainer scripts (see :ref:`deb-scripts`), which registers and unregisters these files.
+In addition to these files, code needs to be inserted into the package maintainer scripts (see :ref:`deb-scripts`), which registers and un-registers these files.
 This is done by calling :command:`univention-install-config-registry` from :file:`debian/rules` during the package build ``binary`` phase.
 The command is part of the :program:`univention-config-dev` package, which needs to be added as